 Customer service success metrics can be divided into two main categories: support agent’s performance and customer’s satisfaction.

-In this article, we’ll introduce 3 most essential metrics for each category, that you should measure and constantly improve.
+In this article, we’ll introduce the most essential metrics for each category, that you should measure and constantly improve.

 Customer Support Team Performance Metrics